Skip to Content

 Photo by Meg Frost, All rights reserved.

-For Guardians of the Galaxy: Cosmic Rewind, aim for a lightning lane between 3 and 4:30 PM.
+If you pick Guardians of the Galaxy: Cosmic Rewind, aim for a lightning lane between 3 and 4:30 PM.

-For TRON Lightcycle Run, aim for a lightning lane between 6 and 7 PM or after 8:30 PM.
+If you pick TRON Lightcycle Run, aim for a lightning lane between 6 and 7 PM or after 8:30 PM.
 This assumes Happily Ever After is at 8 PM.
 If you want a good seat, aim for 6 PM.

 If you just care about seeing a few fireworks and want a cool vantage point, you can get closer to 7 PM.
 Otherwise, try to get a pass for after Happily Ever After starts.